AdAstra-LD/DS-Pokemon-Rom-Editor/README.md

 ### Script Editor:
 - Replaced "Search Flag" with "Search any command".
-- Enabled some of the quick script cmd buttons.
+- Removed script cmd buttons.
+- Added script navigator.
 - Level scripts can be cleared with a button click.
 - The Script Editor can identify and report some errors.
 - Fixed problem with backward jumps.